 And if you think that can’t happen to you, consider that a 20-year-old entering the workforce has a one-in-four chance of becoming disabled before reaching retirement age, according to the Social Security Administration.

-We’ve answered some commonly asked questions about disability insurance.
-Read on.
+Here are the answers to some commonly asked questions about disability insurance.

 Often employers provide disability coverage to replace a portion of your salary if you can’t work.
 If your employer doesn’t provide coverage or if it doesn’t provide enough (many employer plans only replace 50 to 60 percent of your salary) you can buy an individual policy as well.

-Generally, you can use it to help replace a portion of your income whenever a medical issue prevents you from being able to work for a period of time.
+Generally, you can use it to help replace a portion of your income whenever an illness or injury prevents you from being able to work for a period of time.
 That can include anything from missing work for two weeks to recover from a surgery, or missing work for several years because of cancer.
 Depending on the type of policy you get, you may even be able to cover some of your income until retirement age if, for instance, an accident leaves you physically unable to earn a paycheck for the remainder of your career.

 Workers’ compensation covers medical bills and a portion of lost income for employees who are hurt while on the job, or who become sick as a result of their working conditions.
 It is typically paid for by either your employer or the state.
 Disability insurance covers a portion of lost income whether a work or non-work-related illness or injury prevents you from working for a period of time.
 If you purchase disability insurance on your own, you pay monthly premiums for your coverage.
 If you get disability insurance through your employer, your company may cover the premiums entirely, or you may end up sharing the cost.